 I think it's really effective, and I'd love to see it lit from below, or under a small spot-light.

-(If you create a version, let me know and I'll happily add it to this step.)
+(If you create your own version of the file, or use novel materials, let me know and I'll happily add it to this step.)